Health Policy and Planning

 Digital USD Citation

 Shiffman, Jeremy; Schmitz, Hans Peter; Berlan, David; Smith, Stephanie L.; Quissell, Kathryn; Gneiting, Uwe; and Pelletier, David, "The Emergence and Effectiveness of Global Health Networks: Findings and Future Research" (2016).
-School of Leadership and Education Sciences: Faculty Publications.
+School of Leadership and Education Sciences: Faculty Scholarship.
 2.